 Using Cloudinary you can use these same technologies today, in your website or blog, without any hassle.
 Simply direct all your media assets to Cloudinary and they would be delivered to your visitors through Amazon’s powerful CDN network.
 You can even add alternative dimensions to your images’ URL and get your pictures in any desired size or perspective.
 All of this with minimum changes on your side.

-: Customers of the higher Cloudinary plans can choose between Akamai, CloudFront, or Fastly, or even take advantage of smart CDN selection or dynamic multi-CDN switching.
+UPDATE – November 2016: Customers of the higher Cloudinary plans can choose between Akamai, CloudFront, or Fastly, or even take advantage of smart CDN selection or dynamic multi-CDN switching.
 For more details, see the multi-CDN blog post.

 How it’s done?
 Simply prefix all your images with:

 Both URLs return the exact same image, only the second one is cached and delivered through fast, localized CDNs and not via your local web server.
 Better experience to your users.
 Lower load on your server.
 Lower hosting costs.